• 526 Oak Ave. Springdale AR 72764

 High school diploma or equivalent required.

-Must be able to obtain within three (3) years a Class II Water Distribution Operator’s License issued by the Arkansas Department of Health.
-Encouraged to obtain other operating licenses that are applicable to assigned job duties.
-The Utility’s compensation system is designed to motivate employees to contribute to the maximum of their ability by compensating based on their job performance and meeting licensing requirements.
+Obtain, within three (3) years, a Class II Water Distribution Operator’s License issued by the Arkansas Department of Health.
+Employees in this position are strongly encouraged to obtain a Class IV Water Distribution Operator’s License and a Wastewater Treatment Plant Operator’s License issued by the Arkansas Department of Environmental Quality.
 The Utility’s compensation system is designed to motivate employees to contribute to the maximum of their ability by compensating based on their job performance and meeting licensing requirements.
 Inability to obtain proper licenses, within a year of being eligible to test, will result in a decrease of potential merit increases.

-Employees must obtain and maintain, within 6 months, a State of Arkansas Commercial Driver’s License commensurate with work duties and remain insurable by the carrier providing automotive insurance coverage to the Springdale Water and Sewer Commission.
+Employee must obtain and maintain a State of Arkansas Commercial Drivers License commensurate with assigned driving duties and remain insurable by the carrier providing automotive insurance coverage to the Springdale Water and Sewer Commission.
+CDL Required

 Springdale Water provides an exceptional benefit package and is an Equal Opportunity Employer.